 - Commonwealth Bank of Australia on the partial transfer of the Commonwealth Financial Planning (CFP) business to AIA Financial Services Limited

-- Coca-Cola Amatil Limited on its proposed acquisition by CCEP by way of scheme valuing Amatil at A$11.1 billion (EV).
+- Coca-Cola Amatil Limited on its acquisition by CCEP by way of scheme valuing Amatil at A$11.1 billion (EV).
 This deal was awarded M&A Deal of the Year at the 2021 MergerMarket M&A Awards

 - Caltex Australia on its response to the A$10 billion (EV) Couche-Tard NBIO

 - Commonwealth Bank of Australia on its proposed A$3.8 billion sale of its Australian and New Zealand life insurance business to AIA, including the implemented joint co-operation agreement and 25 year distribution agreement